What Are the Complications of Mesothelioma?

 - Pleural effusion (fluid buildup)

-As cancer progresses, physical complications can become more severe potentially causing:
+As cancer progresses, physical mesothelioma complications can become more severe potentially causing:

 - Lung collapse – Tumors near the lungs change their air pressure, leading to an unusual accumulation of air.
 The collection of air causes the collapse of a lung, also called pneumothorax.

 - Ascites – Patients with peritoneal mesothelioma can experience a buildup of fluid accumulating in the stomach (called ascites).
 It may cause increased abdominal size, increased weight, abdominal discomfort, and shortness of breath.

 - Digital clubbing – Mesothelioma patients may experience swelling of their fingers and toes (digital clubbing) due to the reduced oxygen levels in their blood from breathing difficulties.

 - Rounded atelectasis – Rounded atelectasis (known as folded lung) occurs when the lung has partially collapsed.
 Pleural effusion and pleural thickening often triggers folded lung and usually happen after exposure to asbestos.

-While treatment is meant to improve the prognosis and quality of life for mesothelioma patients, some life-threatening complications can occur.
+While treatment at a licensed cancer center is meant to improve the prognosis and quality of life for mesothelioma patients, some life-threatening mesothelioma complications can occur.

 Patients receive chemotherapy in an attempt to slow or stop the growth of cancer cells.
 As a result, the medicine destroys healthy cells during the process.
 The death of healthy cells can lead to nausea, vomiting, hair loss, diarrhea, weight loss, fatigue, mouth sores, constipation, bruising, and pain.
 Long-term complications can include heart problems and damage to lung tissue, kidneys, and nerves.

 Additionally, certain chemotherapy drugs carry their own risks.
 Both Cisplatin and Gemcitabine can cause inflammation in the lungs (commonly known as pneumonia).
 Gemcitabine is also known to cause bleeding in the lungs.
 Pemetrexed, the generic form of Alimta, can cause pneumonitis (inflammation of lung tissue), pneumonia, and lung tissue scarring, known as pulmonary fibrosis.

 Radiation therapy targets cancer cells with high-energy particle beams, preventing them from spreading throughout the body.
 Some side effects of radiation include skin rashes and burns, shortness of breath, cough, chest pain, weakness, and fever.